Syllabus

 Homework #

-Homework problems will be assigned after every class, and will be due once a week.
-Each submission will consist of three parts:
+Homework problems will be assigned after every class, and will be due each week.
+Most problems will be stated as part of the class lecture, but their formal versions, often with hints, will be posted on GradeScope.

 • Cover sheet: In addition to your name, I will also ask you to recognize individuals you worked with and sources you used to complete your work.
 There will also be a space to briefly discuss your weekly group meeting.